riverty logo

 Get Order Status Afterwards

-In the absence of using this webhook, we recommend the following timing guidelines:
+We recommend the following timing guidelines:

 • Trigger the GetOrder request when the customer is redirected back to the merchant return URL.